simonlevine/clinical-longformer/README.md

 You can check this paper https://arxiv.org/abs/1708.02002.

-## Running the code
+# Running the code

-### Data
+## Data

-MIMIC-III data requires credentialed access.
+MIMIC-III/CXR data requires credentialed access.
 This pipeline requires:

 - D_ICD_DIAGNOSES.csv.gz (if descriptions of ICDs are wanted)
 - D_ICD_PROCEDURES.csv.gz